kevin-rh/BCI_2024_Final_Group7/README.md

 ## V. Results
 a.EEGNET
+    The original implementation of EEGNet from https://github.com/vlawhern/arl-eegmodels (mw taro reference/credit) had the option of putting class weights for the model training to counteract class imbalance, so we implemented 2 versions: weighted and unweighted.
+Here is the result for unweighted:
+Accuracy:  0.6548974943052391
+F1-score:  0.6132639823178936

+    Here is the result for weighted:
+Accuracy:  0.6161731207289294
+F1-score:  0.5939953521697537

+    We class weights we used were: class 1: 1 class 2: 1,9
+class 3: 3,6
+class 4: 2,6
+This brought the class balance up to approximately equal.

 b.SVM
     The dataset of o1 and o2 are both used and the model accuracy is scored using the scoring model of accuracy_score, f1 score, and MAE. below are the accuracy for o1 and o2, the model shows the exact same accuracy for both datasets: